|(a) Credits. A student must earn at least 22 credits

 of Biology and Integrated Physics and Chemistry (IPC).
 A student may

-must consist of United States History Studies Since 1877 (one credit),
+one-half of the credits must consist of United States History Studies

 (A) World History Studies; and